vishalbelsare/PECas/doc/install.rst

 and a recent version of `CasADi <https://github.com/casadi/casadi/wiki>`_ are installed on your system.

 PECas has only been run on Ubuntu Linux systems so far, and has not been tested for Windows.
-However, if the prerequesites are met, usage on Windows should also be possible.
+However, if the prerequisites are met, usage on Windows should also be possible.

 Get PECas
 ---------